 18 Member States provided information on the value of claims received in 2016.
-Figure 67 shows the average value of claims received per registered business in each Member state in 2016.
-This metric is used to account for discrepancies in VAT return filing periods between Member States.
+Figure 70 shows the average value of claims received per registered business in each Member state in 2016.
+This metric is used in order to account for discrepancies in filing period between Member States.
 The average values ranged from EUR 1,600 in Greece to EUR 304,000 in Hungary.